MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Convert-Path.md

 ```

 ### -Path
-Specifies the Windows PowerShell path to be converted.
+Specifies the PowerShell path to be converted.

 ```yaml
 Type: String[]